 Coming to college definitely has tested my limits, and all of my commitments have taught me a lot about myself.
-Through the experiences I have had thus far, I have pinpointed some things that I definitely need to work on, but have discovers some skills that I feel I thrive at.
+Through the experiences I have had thus far, I have pinpointed some things that I definitely need to work on, but have discovered some skills that I feel I thrive at.

-Writing is something I have always found as an outlet for self expression, and something that comes relatively natural to me.
+Writing is something I have always found as an outlet for self-expression and something that comes relatively natural to me.
 Papers, blogs, journals, you name it, I’ll enjoy it.
-My brain isn’t necessarily a number crunching, or science loving machine, but critical and abstract thinking is where I shine.
-I enjoy thought provoking conversations, controversial topics, and ideas that are outside of the box.
+My brain isn’t necessarily a number crunching or science loving machine, but critical and abstract thinking is where I shine.
+I enjoy thought-provoking conversations, controversial topics, and ideas that are outside of the box.
 I feel that this can help me in leadership roles by coming up with unique solutions to problems that may arise, and the ability to articulate my thought process through words.

-People often describe me as a an active listener, and it is something I continually strive to be.
+People often describe me as an active listener, and it is something I continually strive to be.
 Intentionality is a word I try and keep at the forefront of my life and with that comes being intentional with the conversations I am having with those around me.
-I am able to sit and listen without needing to put in input unless it is welcomed, because I have learned that people do not always need an answer or response, they simply need ears to talk it out to.
-This helps me in leadership positions because the role of a leader is not to only bark orders, but to listene to the group and decide what is right for the unit.
+I am able to sit and listen without needing to put in input unless it is welcomed because I have learned that people do not always need an answer or response, they simply need ears to talk it out too.
+This helps me in leadership positions because the role of a leader is not to only bark orders, but to listen to the group and decide what is right for the unit.
 Being able to listen is a crucial part of success when dealing with a team effort, and I feel this is something I have a good grasp on.

 Working Under Pressure:

 I have found that I do some of my best work under pressure, and when I need to sit down and get something done I can do it in a timely manner.
 I feel this helps me in many aspects of life, but especially in leadership roles.
-I am not discouraged by a time crunch, but rather motivated to work more efficiently.
+I am not discouraged by a time crunch but rather motivated to work more efficiently.
 I feel that as a leader there are going to be times when pressure arises to accomplish a task, and you can either crumble under the challenge or rise up and beat it.
-I feel that this helps me tackle high intensity situations in a reasonable manner, and has helped me develop my critical thinking skills.
+I feel that this helps me tackle high-intensity situations in a reasonable manner, and has helped me develop my critical thinking skills.